 The Reverend Adam D. Gorman – Associate Minister for Faith Formation and Congregational Fellowship

-Adam Gorman is the Brick Church’s first Associate Minister for Youth and Family Ministry.
+Adam Gorman was Brick Church’s first Associate Minister for Youth and Family Ministry and has become Brick Church’s Associate Minister for Faith Formation and Congregational Fellowship.
 Gorman was raised in Westfield, New Jersey, where he was a member of The Presbyterian Church in Westfield.
 He was heavily involved in the youth group, and served as a Deacon and on the Nominating Committee to select the new Youth Minister for the Westfield church.